 Environmental, Social and Governance (ESG)

 Reporting in Central and Eastern Europe

-(CEE) as well as South Eastern Europe (SEE)
+(CEE)

 One size does not fit all.
 ESG reporting standards should reflect the specific environment.
 Emerging markets need time to achieve reporting standards of mature capital markets.
 Nevertheless, benchmarking with peers on an index, national, regional and global level is an extremely valuable tool for improving reporting.